nstuder/lovely-golden-cms/README.md

-# breeding-website-cms
+# lovely-golden CMS

-Template for Breeding Webseite useing Payload CMS, Express.js & Handlebars
+Offical Webseite for lovely-golden.de useing Payload CMS, Express.js, Handlebars & Bootstrap 5

 ## How to Use

-`yarn dev` will start up your application and reload on any changes.
+`npm run dev` will start up your application and reload on any changes.